1gad12/Wpf-Self-Learning-Project/README.md

 the code was programmed on visual studio 2019

 *****importent*****
-there is a bug in the software that the resulotion need to be 1920x1080 and the fontsize of windows need to be 100%
+there is a bug in the software that the resolution need to be 1920x1080 and the fontsize of windows need to be 100%
 *****importent*****